Lightmatter/django-hydra/docs/source/structure.rst

 Tailwind CSS
 ^^^^^^^^^^^^

-`Link Tailwind CSS <https://tailwindcss.com/>` is a framework that allows developers to compose CSS directly into the class attribute of HTML elements.
+`Tailwind CSS <https://tailwindcss.com/>`_ is a framework that allows developers to compose CSS directly into the class attribute of HTML elements.

-One important thing to note is that Tailwind does have a default color palette that can be referenced `Link here <https://tailwindcss.com/docs/customizing-colors>`
+One important thing to note is that Tailwind does have a default color palette that can be referenced `here <https://tailwindcss.com/docs/customizing-colors>`_

 For instructions on customizing (or extending) the color palette, see the instructions in the link above.